 I found differences.
 What now?

-The traditional advice is “you have to re-initialize your slaves with a fresh snapshot of data from the master.”
+The traditional advice is “you have to re-initialize your replicas with a fresh snapshot of data from the master.”
 That’s expensive, and you might not have to do it.
 I wrote MySQL Table Sync to do fast, network-efficient, consistent data comparision and syncing over replication.
-It’s explicitly designed to bring tables back into sync on slaves.
+It’s explicitly designed to bring tables back into sync on replicas.

 Should I check even if there are no replication errors?

-When there’s no noticeable error, most people assume the slave has the same data as the master.
+When there’s no noticeable error, most people assume the replica has the same data as the master.
 That sounds reasonable, but it turns out to be a bad assumption.
-In practice, I have replication running rock-solid, and the slaves still drift out of sync.
+In practice, I have replication running rock-solid, and the replicas still drift out of sync.
 You’ll never know unless you measure, of course.